Supraclavicular block

 • Brachial plexus lies lateral/posterolateral to subclavian artery, superior to first rib, superficial to pleura.

-• First rib acts as a backstop; pleura lies inferomedial—needle too medial/inferior risks pneumothorax.
+• First rib acts as a backstop, pleura lies inferomedial—needle too medial/inferior risks pneumothorax.

 • Phrenic nerve: less frequently blocked than interscalene but still possible (hemidiaphragmatic paresis).